jdgg1993/Winter-of-Xamarin/2. MVVM and Data Binding/Operation Remote Resupply, Part 1.md

 Once these workloads and components are installed, you are ready to begin creating Xamarin Forms apps.

+## Mac

+Installing Visual Studio 2017 on Mac is fairly straight forward.
+Everything you need to begin developing Xamarin applications is checked by default.
+All you have to do is open the installer and navigate through the screens until everything is installed.

 <a name="Exercise2"></a>
 ## Exercise 2: Create a Xamarin Forms solution ##

 The first step in creating a cross-platform solution with Xamarin Forms is to provision a solution based on the Visual Studio 2017 Cross Platform App template.
 In this exercise, you will create a new Xamarin Forms solution using this template.

+## Windows

 1. Start Visual Studio 2017.
 Then use the **File** > **New** > **Project** command to create a new Cross Platform App (Xamarin) solution named "DroneLander."